 From 1998 to 2001, we also ran a brewpub at the same site.
 It was a great vehicle for getting the beer into the hands and mouths of a greater number of people.
-Cozy, friendly, and warm, it was a fantastic success, but that success came at a cost.
+Cozy, friendly and warm, it was a fantastic success, but that success came at a cost.
 As a struggling small company with limited personnel, it became difficult to run two different businesses at the same time.
-I was brewing from early morning to mid-day and running the kitchen for the afternoon and evening.
-The retail sales were beginning to pick up steam and it was clear that we would soon outgrow the space we were in, which was only about 4500 sq. ft.
-We made the decision to move to a larger, more modern facility at the end of 2001.
-Sadly, for our many loyal customers, that meant the end of the pub as well.
-Once we settled into the new place, and were no longer in the restaurant business, we could concentrate on improving the quality and constancy of our brews and our packaging.
+Dan was brewing from early morning to mid-day and running the kitchen for the afternoon and evening.
+The retail sales were beginning to pick up steam and it was clear that we would soon outgrow the space we were in, which was only about 4,500 square feet.

 The building itself was not just bigger, but much more conducive to producing beer.
-By that I mean that it was a whole lot easier to move two thousand pound pallets of beer around than in a two-story barn.
-We have since expanded further and now have nearly 20000 sq. ft. of space with plans on expanding.
-We have also expanded our sales territory substantially to 18 states including most of the Atlantic coast states in addition to Ohio, Nebraska, and Wisconsin.
+By that we mean that it was a whole lot easier to move 2,000 pound pallets of beer around here than in a two-story barn.
+We have since expanded further and now have nearly 20,000 square feet of space with plans on expanding.
+We have also expanded our sales territory substantially to 18 states including most of the Atlantic coast states in addition to Ohio, Nebraska and Wisconsin.

 Our new facility also allowed for growth and improvement in our equipment.
 Our 10bbl brewhouse required a tremendous amount of labor to produce the quantity of beer we needed.
 With the end of 2005, we welcomed our new 25bbl brewhouse, which we purchased from our friends at Victory Brewing Company.
 It is a fantastic brewhouse.
 The increase in quality was astounding.
 It helped us produce cleaner tasting beers while doubling our output.
 That’s a nice combination.